ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 **1. Read Phenomena and Isolation Levels**

-Consider a situation where the balance of AA's account (id=1) is initially 100 and two users simultaneously execute commands within transactions in AgensGraph:
+Consider a situation where the balance of a account (id=1) is initially 100 and two users simultaneously execute commands within transactions in AgensGraph:

 | Transaction 1 (user 1) | Transaction 2 (user 2)|